OSMamba: Omnidirectional Spectral Mamba with Dual-Domain Prior Generator for Exposure Correction: Related Work

 Early works focused on addressing under- or over-exposure using a unified framework, exemplified by MSECNet~\cite{afifi2021msec}, which adopted a coarse-to-fine network architecture.
 Later research further tried to correct images with mixed exposure.
 For example, LCDPNet~\cite{wang2022lcdp} introduced the concept of local color distributions to correct under- and over-exposed regions within a single input image.

 A critical challenge in exposure correction is maintaining consistent outputs across inputs with different exposures.
 Several works have proposed innovative solutions to this problem~\cite{huang2022enc,huang2022eclnet,huang2023erl,li2023fearless}.
 ERL~\cite{huang2023erl} explored the relationship between under- and over-exposure optimization by correlating and constraining the correction procedures within a mini-batch.
-MMHT~\cite{li2023fearless} proposed a Macro-Micro-Hierarchical Transformer with a contrast constraint loss function, alleviating color distortion and inconsistency in correction results.
 Recent works~\cite{cui2022iat,huang2022fecnet,baek2023lact,liu2024region,li2024real} have also explored new methodologies for exposure correction.
 LACT~\cite{baek2023lact} introduced an illumination-aware color transform algorithm, focusing on preserving image details.
 CoTF~\cite{li2024real} combined image-adaptive 3D LUTs for global adjustments with pixel-wise transformations for local refinement.